techno-tim/techno-tim.github.io/_posts/2022-12-17-proxmox-alerts.md

 postmap hash:/etc/postfix/sasl_passwd
 ```

-check to to be sure the db file was create
+check to to be sure the db file was created

 ```bash
 cat /etc/postfix/sasl_passwd.db